aachalV/11-React-Blog-Rendering/README.md

 ## Introduction

 * Application basically is a React front end UI which will render a blog page.
-The blog page data will be fetched from a node backend hosted on Heroku.
+The blog page data will be fetched from a node backend hosted on Heroku (https://backend-for-react-blog-render.herokuapp.com).

+* Deployment
+  * Application is hosted on Vercel
+  * Live demo can be seen here : (https://11-react-blog-rendering.vercel.app/)

 * The application UI contains following sections